Create WebAssembly System Interface (WASI) node pools in Azure Kubernetes Service (AKS) to run your WebAssembly (WASM) workload (preview)

-WebAssembly (WASM) is a binary format that is optimized for fast download and maximum execution speed in a WASM runtime.
-A WASM runtime is designed to run on a target architecture and execute WebAssemblies in a sandbox, isolated from the host computer, at near-native performance.
-By default, WebAssemblies can't access resources on the host outside of the sandbox unless it is explicitly allowed, and they can't communicate over sockets to access things environment variables or HTTP traffic.
-The WebAssembly System Interface (WASI) standard defines an API for WASM runtimes to provide access to WebAssemblies to the environment and resources outside the host using a capabilities model.
+WebAssembly (Wasm) is a binary format that is optimized for fast download and maximum execution speed in a Wasm runtime.
+A Wasm runtime is designed to run on a target architecture and execute Wasm components in a sandbox, isolated from the host computer, at near-native performance.
+By default, Wasm components can't access resources on the host outside of the sandbox unless it is explicitly allowed.
+For example, Wasm components can't communicate over sockets, receive or send HTTP traffic, or even to access things like environment variables without explicit approval.
+The WebAssembly System Interface (WASI) standard defines an API for Wasm runtimes to provide access to Wasm components to the environment and resources outside the host using a capabilities model.

 Important

-WASI nodepools now use containerd shims to run WASM workloads.
-Previously, AKS used Krustlet to allow WASM modules to be run on Kubernetes.
+WASI nodepools now use SpinKube containerd shim to run Wasm workloads.
+Previously, AKS used Krustlet to allow Wasm modules to be run on Kubernetes.
 If you are still using Krustlet-based WASI nodepools, you can migrate to containerd shims by creating a new WASI nodepool and migrating your workloads to the new nodepool.

 Before you begin